tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 requires all loop blocks be contiguous.
 Then it makes variables defined before a loop and used at any point inside the loop live *for the whole loop*.
-By having this information available, it folds the liveness analysis into the live range building, which we'll do in a moment.
+By having this information available, it folds the liveness analysis into the live range building, which we'll instead do separately in a moment.

-That sounded complicated and finicky.
+The Wimmer approach sounded complicated and finicky.
 Maybe it is, maybe it isn't.
 So I went with a dataflow liveness analysis instead.
 If it turns out to be the slow part, maybe it will matter enough to learn about this loop tagging method.

 For now, we will pick a *schedule* for the control-flow graph.